 - “Run” - user can only manually start a job.
 Applies to transfer jobs (Consolidation, Distribution and Script jobs).

-- “Edit & Run” adds access to editing a job.
+- “Edit & Run” adds access to editing a job, but cannot delete it.

 - “Full access” means that the user will be able to edit/delete a given job as well as manage other groups’ access to it.